etri/nest-compiler/docs/IR.md

 ### Placeholders

 Placeholders are symbolic nodes that are not backed by a concrete tensor during the compilation of the program.
-Inputs and outputs of Glow programs should be modeled using Placeholder nodes.
+Inputs and outputs of NEST-C programs should be modeled using Placeholder nodes.
 Concrete tensors are attached to placeholder nodes during the compilation of the program, and not before.
 This means that unlike constants, the optimizer can't inspect or mutate the content of